-The second subparagraph of Article 46(2) must be interpreted as meaning that subsidiary protection status, granted under legislation of a Member State, does not offer the 'same rights and benefits as those offered by the refugee status under Union and national law', within the meaning of that provision, so that a court of that Member State may not dismiss an appeal brought against a decision considering an application unfounded in relation to refugee status but granting subsidiary protection status as inadmissible on the grounds of insufficient interest on the part of the applicant in maintaining the proceedings where it is found that, under the applicable national legislation, those rights and benefits afforded by each international protection status are not genuinely identical.
+The second subparagraph of Article 46(2) must be interpreted as meaning that subsidiary protection status, granted under legislation of a Member State, does not offer the 'same rights and benefits as those offered by the refugee status under Union and national law', within the meaning of that provision, so that a court of that Member State may not dismiss an appeal brought against a decision considering an application unfounded in relation to refugee status but granting subsidiary protection status as inadmissible on the grounds of insufficient interest on the part of the applicant in

-Such an appeal may not be dismissed as inadmissible, even if it is found that, having regard to the applicant's particular circumstances, granting refugee status could not confer on him more rights and benefits than granting subsidiary protection status, in so far as the applicant does not, or has not yet, relied on rights which are granted by virtue of refugee status, but which are not granted, or are granted only to a limited extent, by virtue of subsidiary protection status.
+Such an appeal may not be dismissed as inadmissible, even if it is found that, having regard to the applicant's particular circumstances, granting refugee status could not confer on him more rights and benefits than granting subsidiary protection status, in so far as the applicant does not, or has not yet, relied on rights which are granted by virtue of refugee status, but which are not granted, or are granted only to a limited extent, by virtue of subsidiary protection maintaining the proceedings where it is found that, under the applicable national legislation, those rights and benefits interpr. of Dir.
+2013/32 Asylum Procedure II Art all Art ref. from Verwaltungsgericht Sigmaringen, Germany, 17 Nov.
+2023 afforded by each international protection status are not genuinely identical.